 It cannot be stressed enough that entering into and completing detox is not the same as drug treatment.
 In any case of addiction to one or more drugs—the result of abuse or misuse—drug treatment is critical.
 The circumstances of the addiction, which include length and severity of the addiction, tolerance to the drug, and co-occurring mental health issues, are important factors to consider when deciding on the best treatment plan for recovery.
 In any event of drug addiction, an effective drug treatment program is the best way to get life back on track and be able to engage in a healthy and productive lifestyle.

-Detox is a necessary first step to recovering from drug addiction, but it does no more than remove the drugs from one’s system and does not begin to address the addiction itself.
+Detox is a necessary first step to recovering from drug addiction, but it does no more than removing the drugs from one’s system and does not begin to address the addiction itself.

 Considering the pain, discomfort, and potential complications of drug detox, it is highly ill-advised to put one’s body through the process without a drug treatment program and recovery plan to follow, significantly decreasing the chances of relapse and the need to start over again.